nusmodifications/nus-scripts/claims/README.md

 ##### Claiming #####

 To make the claims, run the function:

     c.makeAllClaims();

 ##### Deletion #####

 To delete all claims on the page, run the function

     c.deleteAllClaims();

 Disclaimer
 --
 NUSModifications is in no way responsible for any misfortunes or claims rejection that result from the use of the claims script.
-You are advised to read the instructions carefully before using it so as to reduce the likelihood of making errors.
+You are advised to read the instructions carefully before using it, and manually verify the created entries, so as to reduce the likelihood of making errors.